brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

 const TWITTER_ACCESS_TOKEN=""
 const TWITTER_ACCESS_TOKEN_SECRET=""

-// create an instance of Twit, which we'll use to access the twitter API const T = new Twit({
+// create an instance of Twit, which we'll use to access the Twitter API const T = new Twit({
     // goto: https://apps.twitter.com/ for keys
     consumer_key: TWITTER_CONSUMER_KEY,